-How to choose the right outdoor table for you
+How to choose the right lounge furniture

 If you are upcycling an old door or tabletop, the first step is prepping the base for your grazing table.
 Give it a light sand with a power sander or sanding block and sandpaper.
 Wipe away the excess dust with a microfibre cloth before laying down a drop sheet and placing the table on top.